Kotlin/dokka/docs/topics/dokkatoo-migration.md

 As explained in [Multi-module projects with convention plugins](#multi-module-projects-with-convention-plugins), you must apply the Dokka plugin to all documentable subprojects before aggregating the documentation.

-Aggregation in DGP v2 is more straightforward.
-Instead of tasks, now it uses the `dependencies{}` block in any `build.gradle.kts` file.
+Aggregation in DGP v2 now uses the `dependencies{}` block in any `build.gradle.kts` file instead of tasks.

 Previous aggregation: